tetra3dprint/HemeraOdyssey/Build_Guide/01_Part_Left.md

 * Loosely fit the front clamp part with 2 14mm bolt and loosely insert 1 14mm bolt in the rear clamp<br>
 ![06](../img/Part_Left/06.jpg)
 ---
-* Loosely fit the pOM Trapezoidal Nut using 2 18mm bolts<br>
+* Loosely fit the POM Trapezoidal Nut using 2 18mm bolts<br>
 ![07](../img/Part_Left/07.jpg)
 ---
 * Puncture the 3 motor holes using the M3 hex driver due to bridging support<br>